 Cool ocean breezes, combined with adequate ventilation, can dramatically alleviate heat levels.
-During Hong Kong summers, the prevailing wind typically blows from the South China Sea, making homes that face south, east, southeast, and southwest highly sought after for their invigorating exposure.
+During Hong Kong summers, the prevailing wind typically blows from the South China Sea, making homes that face south, east, southeast, and southwest highly sought after due to the refreshing winds they receive.

-A friend who lives in a southeast-facing flat enthusiastically shared that refreshing gusts enter his home on most summer days.
-As a result, he rarely needs to use air conditioning, leading to two main benefits: lower electricity bills and improved health.
-Indeed, prolonged exposure to the cool can sometimes do us more harm than good.
+A friend who lives in a southeast-facing flat enthusiastically shared with me that refreshing gusts of wind enter his home on most summer days.
+As a result, he rarely needs to use air conditioning, leading to two major benefits: lower electricity costs and improved health.
+In fact, prolonged exposure to an air-conditioned environment can do us more harm than good.
 From an increased chance of catching a cold to dry, irritated skin, it seems we need to give our beloved ACs a break every now and then.